AvvyB/blender-multi-user/docs/getting_started/quickstart.rst

 How to manage a session
 =======================

 The collaboration quality directly depend on the communication quality.
-This section describe various tools made in an effort to ease the communication between the different session users.
+This section describes various tools made in an effort to ease the communication between the different session users.
 Feel free to suggest any idea for communication tools `here <https://gitlab.com/slumber/multi-user/-/issues/75>`_ .